Liquor distribution exec sentenced to prison in college scam

 Prosecutors previously agreed to dismiss the other charge she was facing — conspiracy to commit federal programs bribery — in exchange for her guilty plea.

-Her sentence also includes two years of supervised release and a $250,000 fine.
+Her sentence also includes two years of supervised release, a $250,000 fine and 500 hours of community service.

 Palatella was among 50 parents, athletic coaches and others charged in the case in 2019 that embroiled elite universities across the country.